miklevin/MikeLev.in/_posts/2022-04-07-okay-i-m-finally-keeping-audiences-in-mind.md

 ---
 date: 2022-04-07
 title: Okay, I'm Finally Keeping Audiences In Mind
-permalink: /blog/okay-i-m-finally-keeping-audiences-in-mind/
 headline: "Exploring the Rabbit Hole: My Journey to Releasing My Project"
 description: I'm creating journal entries for an audience, with the help of WhatsaMetaFor.io and the mlseo package.
 I'm using metaphors such as the 80/20 rule and rabbit hole evaluations to stay focused and productive.
 I recently took a risk and explored the nbdev rabbit hole, which led me to create a Github repository and a script to prepare my project for release.
 Join me on my journey and read my blog post to learn more!
 keywords: Audience, WhatsaMetaFor.io, mlseo, 80/20 rule, Rabbit Hole Evaluations, nbdev, Github, Repository, Script, JupyterLab, Standalone, Issues, Documentation
-categories: mlseo, jupyterlab, script, github, nbdev, audience
+categories: jupyterlab, nbdev, audience, mlseo, script, github
+permalink: /blog/okay-i-m-finally-keeping-audiences-in-mind/
 layout: post
 ---

 Solve things in the order and way they need to be solved.
 Don't over-complicate things.
 Make a journal entry that's appropriate for public consumption on these